 What does leadership mean to you?

 If I had to pick a word, I would say leadership is action.
 As leaders, we need to walk the talk.
-I believe passion, trust, vulnerability and authenticity are all very important leadership qualities, but your team must see you living these things out.
+I believe that passion, trust, vulnerability and authenticity are all very important leadership qualities, but your team must see you living each of these things out.
 It's about service to others, in all facets, even when people are not looking.
-Leaders must role model what you want to see in others, even when it’s hard.
-Get comfortable with the uncomfortable if you want to grow and learn.
+As leaders we must role model what we want to see in others, even when it’s hard.
+Becoming comfortable with the uncomfortable is how we will grow and learn.

 Do you believe people are drawn to leadership roles in our profession?

-It has been hard for businesses to find leaders as many people have decided they want a clear separation from their work and the rest of their life.
-I understand that but I also believe in ‘life’s work’ and finding deeper meaning as well as fulfilment.
+I think it’s been hard for businesses (especially in our profession) to find people who want to be leaders, firstly because our schedules are more demanding than many other professions, and as more people have decided they want a clear separation between their work and their lives outside of work.
+I understand that, but I also believe in ‘life’s work’ and finding deeper meaning and fulfilment from what I do.
 We can find incredible meaning, worth and inspiration in our workplaces.
 Those things don't have to exist only outside of work.
 Part of who I am is what I do.
 Part of what I do is who I am.
-This is what makes me so passionate and inspired for what I do and makes me a better person.
+This is what makes me so passionate and inspired for what I do and I feel that it makes me a better person.

 Jen is an innovative leader in the industry and she is working everyday to lead with action and compassion for her team and the families they serve.